Ganache Topped Cheesecake

 - If you have trouble locating them, Nabisco Famous Wafers are often shelved near the ice cream toppings in the supermarket.

 - PRO-Tip: Use chocolate bars (I used Ghirardelli brand) instead of chocolate chips.
-The quality is better and the ganache may not thicken as well.
+The quality is better and the ganache may not thicken as well if using chocolate chips.

 - If you want to garnish your cheesecake, look for big, perfect strawberries and arrange an odd number, 3 or 5, in the middle of the cheesecake.